 The entire coaching is excited to welcome you to a new year.
 Please read through the requirements and important dates (attached).
 If you are not sure about the commitment or the requirements, please contact us directly so we can talk about your situation.
 Also, if you are in need of equipment or a bike, please let us know as soon as possible.
 We are looking forward to riding and to getting to know ALL members of this team!
 Thanks for your interest and enthusiasm.

-Susie Fiore - Team Manager (575) 770-2391 info@fitaos.org

-Sean Cassily - Head Coach (575) 779-3729 seancassily@gmail.com
+Susie Fiore Team Manager/Head Coach (575) 770-2391 susie.fiore@fitaos.org Sean Cassily Head Coach (575) 779-3729 sean.cassily@fitaos.org